Even More Guarantees for Variational Inference in the Presence of Symmetries: Location-scale VI under symmetries

-\cref{theorem:charles_f} guarantees a \emph{stationary point} of $D_f(p, q_{\vnu})$ at $\vnu=\vmu$.
+\cref{theorem:charles_f} guarantees a \emph{stationary point} of $D_{f}(p, q_{\vnu})$ at $\vnu=\vmu$.
 Notably, this partial result poses no additional requirements on $\varphi$, and hence applies to general $f$-divergences, such as the FKL and $\alpha$-DIV.
 The sufficient conditions guaranteeing a \emph{unique minimizer} are more restrictive: On the one hand, (somewhere strict) log-concavity of $p$ implies a unimodal target.
 Moreover, the requirements on $\varphi$ are only fulfilled by the RKL among the $f$-divergences considered by \citet{margossian2025generalized}.
 Nevertheless, they found that the remaining $f$-divergences often located the correct mean in practice, even for targets that violate log-concavity, such as the Student-t distribution (cf. Fig. 2 in \citet{margossian2025generalized}).
-In the following, we provide \emph{complementary sufficient conditions for exact recovery of the mean with the FKL and $\alpha$-DIV}.
+In \cref{sec:mean_recovery}, we provide \emph{complementary sufficient conditions for exact recovery of the mean with the FKL and $\alpha$-DIV}.
+Notably, our results do not assume $p$ to be log-concave.